 (Subtitle VII-B of the McKinney-Vento Homeless Assistance Act, reauthorized under Title X, Part C of NCLB)

-If you are homeless, at risk of being homeless or know a student who is, please, see our resources and contact the Dean of Students office for assistance.
-All correspondence with HEHROS is confidential.
+If you are homeless, at risk of being homeless or know a student who is, please, see our resources and contact the Office of the Dean of Students for assistance.
+All correspondence with Highlaner Assistnance Program is confidential.